TachibanaYoshino/AnimeGANv3/README.md

 * `2022-11-06` Added a new AnimeGANv3 model for Face to Disney style **V1.0**. :european_castle:
 * `2022-10-31` Added a new AnimeGANv3 model for Face to USA cartoon and Disney style **V1.0**. :jack_o_lantern:
 * `2022-10-07` The USA cartoon Style of AnimeGANv3 is integrated to [**ProfileProfile**](https://apps.apple.com/in/app/profileprofile/id1636884362
 ) with [Core ML](https://developer.apple.com/documentation/coreml).
 Install it by the Apple Store and have a try.
-* `2022-10-01` The paper of AnimeGANv3 will be released in 2023.
-Maybe in May.
 * `2022-09-26` [Official online demo](https://huggingface.co/spaces/TachibanaYoshino/AnimeGANv3) is integrated to [Huggingface Spaces](https://huggingface.co/spaces) with [Gradio](https://github.com/gradio-app/gradio). [![Hugging Face Spaces](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Spaces-blue)](https://huggingface.co/spaces/TachibanaYoshino/AnimeGANv3)
 * `2022-09-24` Added a new great AnimeGANv3 model for Face to USA cartoon Style.
 * `2022-09-18` Update a new AnimeGANv3 model for Photo to Hayao Style.